RewardingAccomplishment/python_scripts/Readme.md

 ## License

+Please read [LICENSE.md]() for details on our code of conduct, and the process for submitting pull requests to us.

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/RewardingAccomplishment/python_scripts/blob/master/LICENSE) file for details

 ## Acknowledgments